 Seshagiri Rao, joint managing director of India`s JSW Group, a steel-to-energy company, said the ratings upgrade could help JSW potentially save over $1 million annually on its borrowings.

 Mahindra Group, which operates multiple businesses from autos to information technology, might tap offshore markets too, said finance head V.S.
 Parthasarathy, adding "a small one step upgrade by Moody`s is a big step up for India`s confidence."ATTRACTIVE PRICING

 Companies, including quasi-sovereign issuers that had already begun work on raising funds offshore, such as Indian Railways Finance Corp and Power Finance Corp, are now speeding up the process, bankers said.

 State-controlled Hindustan Petroleum, might explore raising funds offshore next year, Chairman M.K.
 Surana said.

-"Some institutional investors who are required to invest in investment-grade bonds might not have been willing to buy India dollar bonds in the past as the Baa3 credit rating did not give them psychological comfort margin in case of a downgrade," said Ken Hu, chief investment officer of fixed income Asia-Pacific at Invesco.
+"Some institutional investors who are required to invest in investment-grade bonds might not have been willing to buy India dollar bonds in the past as the Baa3 credit rating did not give them psychological comfort margin in case of a downgrade," said Ken Hu, a senior investment officer at Invesco.